PeterMosmans/easy-provisioning/README.md

 End goal: *A Vagrantbox containing Kali Linux 2016.2, provisioned using Ansible*

 ##### 2a: Install Kali
-First, let Packer create an importable VirtualBox installation of Kali 2016.2.
+First, let Packer create a VirtualBox installation of Kali 2016.2 that can be imported.
 You can place the ISO image in the directory `ISO/`, or, if the correct ISO cannot be found in the ISO folder, Packer optionally downloads the latest ISO image of Kali.

 `pushd packer && packer build kali-2016.2.json`